 If your application is approved, the foster home will schedule a time and place for you to meet the dog you're interested in.
 We do require a brief home check.
 This is to ensure the dog will be placed in a safe environment.

 If for some reason your application is denied or the home check does not pan out, the foster home will notify you about their decision.
 CPR Fund is a Rescue organization, not a shelter or animal control facility - and rescue’s have stricter guidelines when it comes to adopting a pet.
-We do our best to ensure each dog is being placed in a FOREVER home and is a good fit for a particular family. - Want information from Stephanie about reasons why some people are denied or it this helping the abusers know how to lie beforehand?
+We do our best to ensure each dog is being placed in a FOREVER home and is a good fit for a particular family.

 First and foremost, your job is to provide the rescued animals with a safe and loving home!
 These dogs have been discarded and some have been neglected and/or abused.
 Your kindness and attention will make them whole again.
 We also need you to participate by providing photos and biographical information on your foster, corresponding with potential adopters, bringing your foster dog to scheduled adoption events, screening and choosing adoptive homes and transporting them to and from veterinary appointments.
 If your schedule does not allow for this level of participation, some of these responsibilities can be assigned to other volunteers.